IGBAG - Special Education - Procedural Safeguards**

 1) Informal or unscheduled conversations involving school district personnel;

-1) The parent/guardian cannot be identified or located after reasonable efforts;
+1) The parent cannot be identified or located after reasonable efforts;

 3) The parent or adult student requests the appointment of a surrogate parent.